dyladan/api-2-poc/README.md

 For example, when a span is started the SDK should modify the event to communicate information about the created span back to the API such as `isRecording` and the `SpanContext`.
 If no span is returned by the SDK, values are assumed for these properties.

-## Browser support

-In `src/channels` there is a polyfill implementation of diagnostics channels for browser.
-The polyfill changes the prototype of the channel when a subscriber is added in order to avoid `if-then` branches on the hot path when publishing events.
-This comes at the cost of additional complexity in the implementation.

 ## Advantages

 1. Code size is drastically reduced.
 There are no more `NOOP_*` classes or constants, no more namespacing (everything is simple functions), and no more use of `this` anywhere in the API.